-The Board met nine times during 2021 and acted on various occasions by written consent.
-Each of the incumbent directors attended at least 75% of the aggregate of the Board meetings and meetings of the committee(s) on which they served during the last fiscal year and while they served as a director.
+The Board met sixteen times during 2022 and acted on various occasions by written consent.
+Each of the incumbent directors attended at least 75% of the aggregate number of Board meetings held during the period for which they were a director in 2022 and meetings of the committee(s) on which they served during 2022.